Loggerhead turtle. Photo credit: NEFSC/CFF

 The loggerhead turtle is named for its large head, which supports powerful jaw muscles that enable them to feed on hard-shelled prey, such as whelks and conch.
 Loggerheads are the most abundant species of sea turtle that nests in the United States.
 Juvenile and adult loggerheads live in U.S. coastal waters, but many adults that nest on U.S. beaches migrate from neighboring nations like the Bahamas, Cuba, and Mexico.

 Loggerhead populations in the United States declined due to bycatch in fishing gear such as trawls, gillnets, and longlines.
-The use of turtle excluder devices (TEDs) in shrimp trawls, gillnet bans, and other gear modification have reduced sea turtle bycatch in some fisheries, but bycatch in fishing gear remains the biggest threat facing loggerheads.
+The use of turtle excluder devices (TEDs) in shrimp trawls, large circle hooks/fish bait in longline gear, gillnet bans, and other gear modifications and reduction in fishing effort have reduced sea turtle bycatch in some fisheries, but bycatch in fishing gear remains a primary threat facing loggerheads.

 NOAA Fisheries and our partners are dedicated to protecting and recovering sea turtle populations worldwide.
 We use a variety of innovative techniques to study, protect, and recover these threatened and endangered species.
-We engage our partners as we develop measures and recovery plans that foster the conservation and recovery of loggerhead turtles and their habitats.
+We engage our partners as we develop measures and recovery plans that foster the conservation and implement recovery of loggerhead turtles and their habitats, and we fund research, monitoring, and conservation projects to implement priorities outlined in recovery plans.

 Population Status

-Loggerhead turtles are found worldwide with nine distinct population segments (DPS) listed under the Endangered Species Act.
-The most recent reviews show that only two loggerhead nesting beaches have greater than 10,000 females nesting per year: South Florida and Oman.
-Oman hosts the second largest nesting assemblage of loggerheads in the world, but recent trends analyses indicate this important nesting population is declining.
+Loggerheads are found worldwide with nine distinct population segments (DPS) listed under the Endangered Species Act (ESA).
+Five of the DPSs are listed as endangered and four are listed as threatened under the ESA.
+The most recent reviews show that only two loggerhead nesting aggregations have greater than 10,000 females nesting per year: Peninsular Florida and Oman.
+Oman hosts the second largest nesting assemblage of loggerheads in the world, but recent trend analyses indicate this important nesting population is declining.

-In the United States, the Northwest Atlantic Ocean DPS of loggerhead turtles nests primarily along the Atlantic coast of Florida, South Carolina, Georgia, and North Carolina and along the Florida and Alabama coasts in the Gulf of Mexico.
+In the United States, the Northwest Atlantic Ocean DPS of loggerheads nest primarily along the Atlantic coast of Florida, South Carolina, Georgia, and North Carolina and along the Florida and Alabama coasts in the Gulf of America (formerly Gulf of Mexico).
 Total estimated nesting in the United States is more than 100,000 nests per year.

 Loggerheads nest sparsely throughout the Caribbean, on both sides of the Atlantic Ocean (Cape Verde Islands and Brazil), in the eastern Mediterranean Sea, throughout the Indian Ocean in small numbers (with the exception of Oman), and in the North and South Pacific Ocean.

-In the Pacific, there are two distinct population segments of loggerheads.
-The North Pacific Ocean DPS nests only on the coasts of Japan.
-This population has declined 50 to 90 percent during the last 60 years, however the overall nesting trend in Japan has been stable or slightly increasing over the last decade.
+In the Pacific, there are two DPSs of loggerheads.
+The North Pacific Ocean DPS nests only on the coast of Japan.
+This population has declined 50 to 90 percent during the last 60 years; however, the overall nesting trend in Japan has fluctuated over the last decade.
 The South Pacific Ocean DPS nests primarily in Australia with some nesting in New Caledonia.
-In 1977, about 3,500 females may have nested in the South Pacific—today there are only around 500 per year.
+In 1977, an estimated 3,500 females per year nested in the South Pacific—today there are only around 500 per year.

-The 2009 status review of the loggerhead sea turtle and the 5-Year Review of the North Pacific Ocean Distinct Population Segment of Loggerhead Sea Turtle provide additional population information for this species.
+The 2009 status review of the loggerhead sea turtle, the 5-Year ESA Review of the North Pacific Ocean DPS of Loggerhead Sea Turtle, and the 5-Year ESA Review of the Northwest Atlantic Ocean DPS of Loggerhead Sea Turtle provide additional population information for this species.

 Appearance